 A shared flow attached to a proxy via a flow hook provides a great place for logic that enforces broad policy requirements.
 For example, imagine that you have one team managing a single set of security requirements for multiple teams that represent different lines of businesses (LOBs).
 Each LOB team can develop APIs according to their own requirements, and without needing to account for the broader security requirements.
 The security team can implement those security requirements in a shared flow, then attach the flow to the Apigee Edge environment using a flow hook.
 Because the shared flow isn't part of proxy code, the security team can revise it as needed without interfering with LOB code.

 Shared flows attached via flow hooks execute at that position for every API proxy deployed to the proxy hook's environment.
 For this reason, the ability to use flow hooks is available only to administrators of an Apigee Edge org.

 For more about shared flows, see Reusable shared flows.

 You attach a shared flow to a flow hook using the Apigee Edge management console.
-You can attach to flow hooks at the following places:
+You can attach at most one shared flow to a flow hook at each of the following places:

 Pre-proxy Flow Hook for logic that needs to be enforced BEFORE a proxy endpoint